Also check our blog for fashions and technical information.

 Contemporary Fashion Education, Inc. is a member of Global Philadelphia, the nation's first World Heritage City.
-Philadelpha formally receiving the designation this evening through a vote taken by the XIII World Congress of the Organization of World Heritage Cities in Arequipa, Peru in 2015. [https://globalphiladelphia.org/initiatives/world-heritage-city].
+Philadelphia formally receiving the designation through a vote taken by the XIII World Congress of the Organization of World Heritage Cities in Arequipa, Peru in 2015. [https://globalphiladelphia.org/initiatives/world-heritage-city].

 to publish high-end design room drafting and sewing procedures that

 enable industry, small business entrepreneurs, and people who sew for

 themselves and their families to produce beautiful clothing with

 minimal equipment, expense, and time.
 The books have been and continue

 to be tested by Laurel's